 Erika Rackley is a professor in law with particular expertise in judicial diversity and appointments.
-She joined the Law School in April 2006, having previously taught at the Universities of Leicester and Kent.
-She is co-convenor and co-founder of Gender & Law at Durham (GLAD), a research group based in the Law School which acts as a focus for gender-related research and teaching.
+She is Director of Research and co-convenor and co-founder of Gender & Law at Durham (GLAD), a research group based in the Law School, which acts as a focus for gender-related research and teaching.

-Erika has written widely on judicial diversity, particularly in relation to the representation of women and the importance of difference-based arguments in the context of judicial diversity.
-Her pioneering work on the jurisprudence of Baroness Hale has been extracted and reproduced in key reference and student texts.
-Her monograph, Women, Judging and the Judiciary, argues that the key reason for judicial diversity is that the introduction of a wider variety of backgrounds, perspectives and experiences into the judiciary will inform and lead to better judgments and judging.
-Erika regularly comments in the media on matters relating to judicial diversity, most recently in relation to the appointments to the UK Supreme Court.
-She has also spoken on BBC Newcastle and Radio 4's Woman's Hour on the impact of gender on judicial decision-making, and in 2009 she contributed to Radio 3's Free Thinking Festival.
+Erika has written widely on judicial diversity, particularly in relation to the representation of women and the importance of difference-based arguments in the context of judicial diversity (research briefing here).
+Her pioneering work on the jurisprudence of Lady Hale has been extracted and reproduced in key reference and student texts.
+Her monograph, Women, Judging and the Judiciary, won the 2013 Society of Legal Scholars Birks Prize for Outstanding Legal Scholarship.
+It argues that the key reason for judicial diversity is that the introduction of a wider variety of backgrounds, perspectives and experiences into the judiciary will inform and lead to better judgments and judging.
+Erika regularly comments in the media on matters relating to judicial diversity and the impact of gender on judicial decision-making, including in The Guardian, and on the BBC’s Woman's Hour and Law in Action.

 In addition to her sole-authored research, Erika is also involved in collaborations with other scholars in the fields of judicial diversity, through her involvement as a member of the executive committee of the Equal Justices Initiative and as co-organiser of the Feminist Judgments Project.
 The ESRC-funded Feminist Judgments Project involved a large number of academics, activists and members of the legal profession and judiciary putting 'theory into practice' by writing the 'missing' feminist judgments in key cases.
 The judgments, published in Feminist Judgments: from theory to practice, powerfully demonstrate how cases could and should have been decided differently.
-The Feminist Judgments Project has garnered considerable media attention, including articles in the Law Society Gazette, The Guardian, and The Lawyer, and the collection has been reviewed in the Law Society Gazette and the Times Higher Education.
+The Feminist Judgments Project has garnered considerable media attention, including articles in the Law Society Gazette, The Guardian, The Lawyerand the Times Higher Education.
 The Project was also cited by Supreme Court Justice, Lady Hale, in her oral evidence to the House of Lords Constitution Committee inquiry into the Judicial Appointment Process, as a good illustration of the way that cases might be decided differently.
-The Project has inspired a number of similar projects overseas, including the Australian Feminist Judgments Project as well as a collection of UKCLE-funded teaching materials.
+The Project has inspired a number of similar projects overseas, including the Australian Feminist Judgments Project and Irish Feminist Judgments Project, as well as a collection of UKCLE-funded teaching materials.